Should you buy a 2014 Eurail Pass? Here’s how to decide

 And of course, if you prefer to stop in various small towns between the big ones, then a Eurail Pass won’t pay off, except for the traditional kind for unlimited travel in a given period.

-Eurail Passes are better value in northern Europe than along the south
+Eurail Passes are better value in northern Europe, France, and Spain, and poor value in Italy

 So consider your planned itinerary.
 If more than half of it is in the Mediterranean countries then look into a Regional Pass or just buy tickets as you go, because they tend to be pretty cheap.
 But if you are planning on spending at least half your time in Paris and places to the north of it, then a Eurail Pass is probably a money saver because those tickets are expensive.